porjo/youtubeuploader/README.md

 Full list of options:
 ```
+You must provide a filename of a video file to upload
   -cache string
     	Token cache file (default "request.token")
   -caption string
     	Caption to upload.
 Can be a URL
   -categoryId string
     	Video category Id
   -chunksize int